 Procedure for Churches Applying for Membership to California Southern Baptist Convention

-1. A church shall send a letter to the Business Services Group Leader of the Convention, expressing interest in affiliating as a member church of the California Southern Baptist Convention (CSBC).
+1. A church shall send a letter to the Business Services Team Leader of the Convention, expressing interest in affiliating as a member church of the California Southern Baptist Convention (CSBC).